 7.11 If the pitch hits the batter, the ball is dead and no runners may advance.

-7.12 Safety is a prime consideration at all times, and any attempt to injure a fellow player will not be tolerated, and will result in immediate ejection.
+7.12 Safety is a prime consideration at all times, and any attempt to injure a fellow player will not be tolerated, resulting in immediate ejection.

 7.13 A runner turning across the foul line after reaching first base safely can not be tagged out, unless in the umpire's judgement, the player made a definite move toward second base.